 Vaccination is also recommended for any recent household, household-like and sexual contacts of people infected with certain strains of meningococcal disease which are preventable through vaccination.
 When test results are available, public health authorities will inform all contacts and advise them if the strain is vaccine preventable and if so to be promptly vaccinated by a general practitioner.
 Because antibiotics and vaccination may not always prevent meningococcal disease, all contacts, whether or not they have been given antibiotics or vaccination, need to be alert for the symptoms of the disease for around 2 weeks after their last contact with the infected person (see the meningococcal disease symptom chart under Other Resources).
 If any symptoms of meningococcal disease develop in close contacts or people close to them, it is important to seek urgent medical advice.

 Anyone who has been in contact with a person diagnosed with meningococcal disease is able to continue to attend child care, school or work, and all other activities should continue as normal, whether or not they have received antibiotics or vaccination.

 It is not easy to catch meningococcal disease.
 While the bacteria can be spread via droplets from the nose or throat during coughing and sneezing, close and prolonged contact with a person who has the bacteria in their nose or throat is usually needed for the bacteria to spread.
-For example, the disease is not spread by sharing saliva through sharing cups, drinks or cigarettes.
-As meningococcal bacteria cannot live long outside of the body, the infection can also not be picked up from water supplies, swimming pools, bed linen or pillows.
+As meningococcal bacteria cannot live long outside of the body, the infection can not be picked up from water supplies, swimming pools, bed linen or pillows.

 After exposure to the bacteria, it usually takes from three to four days to become ill, although sometimes it can be as little as one day or as long as 10 days.